-iXS a Swiss based MTB/moto clothing and protective gear company who originally caught my eye with their sustainable riding apparel.
-After riding in the gear they also came through with a super comfortable rideable MTB kit that now has my vote on comfort and functionality.
+iXS a Swiss-based MTB/moto clothing and protective gear company who originally caught my eye due to their sustainable riding apparel..but after riding in their gear, they now also have my vote on comfort and functionality.

-I've been riding in iXS MTB tops and shorts nearly every day for about a month, so it's safe to say I have put them through the test.
+I rode in iXS MTB tops and shorts nearly every day for about a month and so it's safe to say I have put them through the test!
 My riding is 100% Enduro, meaning the kits have been tested on both technical climbs and descents and for hours each ride.
 I stand at 177cm tall and wear medium bottoms and small/medium tops in most ladies MTB clothing.
 In iXS I found medium across all their range in both tops and shorts was the best fit for my body.

 To the review:

-Let's start with my favourite item, the Sever 6.1 women's shorts (check them out here)
+Let's start with my favourite item, the Sever 6.1 women's shorts.

-The jersey I prefer most out of their range is the Vibe 6.1, a 3/4 sleeve jersey (check it out here) that sits just on the top side of my iXS elbow pads.
-It is loose fitting but a shape I prefer over their tighter, more XC styled Progressive 7.1 short sleeve jersey.
-The Vibe 6.1 has breathable under arms making it super comfortable on those long transition climbs and length sits perfectly over the Sever 6.1 shorts meaning when you stand up to pedal it doesn't ride up.
+The jersey I prefer most out of their range is the Vibe 6.1, a 3/4-sleeve jersey that sits just on top of my iXS elbow pads.
+It is loose fitting which I prefer over their tighter, more XC-styled Progressive 7.1 short-sleeve jersey.
+The Vibe 6.1 has breathable under arms making it super comfortable on those long transition climbs and its length sits perfectly over the Sever 6.1 shorts, meaning when you stand up to pedal it doesn't ride up.
 I currently don't wear body armour, but the loose fitting style would nicely fit any body protection underneath, while the long sleeve options are designed specifically for downhill riders.

-Overall the Sever 6.1 shorts and Vibe 6.1 top work amazingly together as an all-round everyday MTB kit and after my month of riding including daily washes the shorts and top have held up extremely well with no signs of wear or tear.
-So if you are looking to be more environmentally friendly in your riding while still being comfortable don't go past iXS.
-New into Australia, iXS is distributed through Link Sports Australia and will be showing up more in your local areas.
+Overall, the Sever 6.1 shorts and Vibe 6.1 top work amazing together as an all-round everyday MTB kit.
+After my month of riding, including daily washes, the shorts and top have held up extremely well with no signs of wear or tear.
+If you are looking to be more environmentally friendly in your riding, while still being comfortable, don't go past iXS.

 Vibe 6.1, sz M (EUR 38)